jchenrgss/jchenrgss.github.io/scenario2.md

 </p>
 $\textbf{Centripetal Force}$
 <p>
-$\textbf{1.}\text{ After performing its bombing run, a D3A performs an Immelmann turn to change direction.
-Assuming that the radius of its turn is 100 m, what must be the minimum velocity of the plane as it completes the maneuver?}$
+$\textbf{1.}\text{ After performing its bombing run, a D3A performs an Immelmann turn to change direction.}\\\text{Assuming that the radius of its turn is 100 m, what must be the minimum velocity of the plane as it completes the maneuver?}$
 $\text{ }\\$
 </p>
 $\textbf{Conclusion}$